Graiphic/LabVIEW-DeepLearning-toolkit-documentation/API/Architecture/Layers/Add.md

 ## Dimension

 ### Input shape
-All layer used for add must have same output shape.
+All layers used for add must have same output shape.
 Refer Layer tensor output shape used.

 ### Output shape